devonetekpro/internal_ticket_system_vercel/README.md

 - **Server Actions**: Form submissions (creating tickets, updating profiles, etc.) are handled by Next.js Server Actions.
 This allows the frontend to call secure, server-side code directly without needing to create separate API endpoints.
 - **Client Components**: Interactivity-heavy components (e.g., ticket filters, comment forms, dropdown menus) are explicitly marked as Client Components (`'use client'`).
 - **Service Layer**: A dedicated `src/services` directory abstracts away the logic for communicating with external APIs (like the CRM).
 This keeps the UI components clean and separates concerns.
 - **Middleware**: A Next.js middleware file handles route protection, ensuring that only authenticated users can access dashboard pages.
+It also checks if a user's account has been deactivated and logs them out if necessary.

 ### 3.3.
 Directory Structure